 Ribbon Reefs Diving Season

 Thanks to its tropical climate, the Ribbon Reefs can be visited anytime.
-Best time to dive is from August to December, which covers the end of winter to mid summer.
-Visibility is also constantly good, through September to November is the better time.
+Best time to dive is from August to December, which covers the end of winter to mid-summer.
+Visibility is also constantly good, though September to November is the better time.
 December to February are the rainiest months and might make for rough water.
-June to August, the winter months in that part of the world, might offer sighting of the Dwarf Minke Whales on their migration.
-Humpback whales are mostly seen between August to October.
+June to August, the winter months in that part of the world, might offer sightings of the Dwarf Minke Whales on their migration.
+Humpback whales are mostly seen from August to October.
 Coral Spawning is best observed in October and November.

 Ribbon Reefs Summary